 Chiddingstone Castle is a romantic vision in the picturesque style, yet it is a true castle, with roots going back to the Tudor era.
 It is just as well to stop this listing of historic houses here, and mention a few of the other delights of Kent - but there are scores more examples of wonderfully enjoyable houses to visit.

-Kent has something for everyone, from beautiful countryside and attractive villagers, to grand houses and castles.
+Kent has something for everyone, from beautiful countryside and attractive villages, to grand houses and castles.
 Then, there are all those gardens.